 Weighted improvement helps Stats Accelerator counterbalance bias created while allocating traffic to different variations, while absolute improvement is what is shown on the Optimizely Experimentation Results page.

 Weighted improvement is designed to estimate the true lift as accurately as possible by breaking down the duration of an experiment into much shorter segments called epochs.
 These epochs cover periods of constant allocation: in other words, traffic allocation between variations does not change for the duration of each epoch.

 Results are calculated for each epoch, which has the effect of minimizing the bias in each individual epoch.
 At the end of the experiment, these results are all used to calculate the estimated true lift, filtering out the bias that would have otherwise been present.

-The first chart shows conversion rates for two variations when traffic allocation is static.
-In this example, conversions for both variations begin to decline after each has been seen by 5,000 visitors.
+- The first chart shows conversion rates for two variations when traffic allocation is static.
+In this example, conversions for both variations begin to decline after 5,000 visitors have seen each.
 And while we see plenty of fluctuation in conversion rates, the gap between the winning and losing variations never strays far from the true lift.

 The steady decline in the observed conversion rates shown above is caused by the sudden, one-time shift in the true conversion rates when the experiment has 10,000 visitors.

-The following chart shows what happens when traffic is dynamically allocated instead, with 90 percent of all traffic directed to the winning variation after each variation has been seen by 5,000 visitors.
+- The following chart shows what happens when traffic is dynamically allocated instead, with 90 percent of all traffic directed to the winning variation after 5,000 visitors have seen each variation.
 Here, the winning variation shows the same decline in conversion rates as it did in the previous example.
 However, fewer visitors have seen the losing variation, so its conversion rates are slower to change.